 The Principal has overall responsibility for Freedom of Information in the UTC.
-Operational responsibility is delegated to the UTC's Chief Financial Officer (CFO).
+Operational responsibility is delegated to the UTC's Chief Financial Officer (CFO), with day-to-day activities undertaken by the Head of MIS.

 The Qualified Person for determining whether disclosure would be likely to prejudice the effective conduct of public affairs (Section 36) is the Chair of the Board of Directors, who has the final say on disclosure.